Wildfire Mitigation Plan

 We have a Wildfire Operational department which focuses on monitoring weather forecasts and environmental conditions across our service territory.
 We’re also implementing new field cameras that will allow us to monitor our system and detect wildfires as soon as they start.

-New system technologies provide us with the ability to actively change how the electrical grid operates during high-risk conditions.
+We monitor real-time conditions and operate our electric system more sensitively during when wildfire risk is high.
 We may also adjust work practices such as tool choice, vehicle access routes or the potential stoppage of proactive work.

 System Preparedness